snowplow-archive/snowplow.github.com/_posts/2015-06-05-spark-streaming-example-project-0.1.0-released.md

 * http://docs.aws.amazon.com/cli/latest/userguide/installing.html
 * http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

-####Step 4: Create your Kinesis Stream
+####Step 3: Create your Kinesis Stream

 We're going to set up the Kinesis stream in the Terminal of your vagrant box.
 Your first step is to create a stream and verify that it was successfully.
 Use the following command to create a stream named "my-stream":

 ```bash
 $ inv create_kinesis_stream my-profile my-stream
 ```

 For this part of the tutorial, you're using one shard in your stream.
-If you check the stream and it returns with status CREATING, which means it's not quite ready to use.
+If you check the stream and it returns with status CREATING, it means that the Kinesis stream not quite ready to use.
 Check again in a few moments, and you should see output similar to the below noted example:
- Next, issue the following command to check on the stream's creation progress:

-Wait a minute and then:

 ```bash
 $ inv describe_kinesis_stream my-profile my-stream